-A valuable employee benefit, Group Critical Illness cover will pay a lump sum to an employee should they, or their immediate family (if included), be diagnosed with a critical illness such as cancer, heart attack or stroke.
+Group critical illness cover is a valuable employee benefit, group critical illness cover will pay a lump sum to an employee should they, or their immediate family (if included), be diagnosed with a critical illness such as cancer, heart attack, or stroke.

 As your business grows, choosing a robust employee benefits package can be a daunting task.
 A myriad of options and policy covers are available and you need to consider administration, cost and any on-going work involved.

 Alan Boswell Group will take the time to understand your business needs and help you choose an appropriate programme of employee benefits that suit you, your business and your employee’s needs.

 Critical illness cover is designed to support your employees when they need it most.
 Cheaper than purchasing it individually, a group policy can add real value to an employee’s contract and help demonstrate your commitment to your staff and their family.

 Core covers vary from insurer to insurer but will generally include:

 A lot of providers also include additional serious illnesses such as brain tumours, permanent blindness or deafness, cardiomyopathy, paralysis, or loss of limbs.